By Daniel Margrain

 The 126 MPs who have declared they receive rental income from property, represent over 19 per cent of the House of Commons, the vast majority of whom are Conservatives.
 All 72 Tory MPs who voted against a Labour amendment to the bill which would have required private landlords to make their homes “fit for human habitation” are themselves landlords.

 Clearly, major fire hazards within homes render such homes unfit for human habitation.
 The voting through of the bill into law, which clearly represents a major conflict of interest, have led to soaring rents meaning that ordinary people have found it increasingly difficult to afford to live in the capital city.
-As the statement on a flyer that promoted a protest against the bill argued:

 In short, the bill forces local authorities to sell off council housing.
 The proceeds are then used to encourage housing associations to extend Right to Buy.
 The bill has also accelerated the extent to which housing associations behave like private companies.
 This kind of privatization agenda isn’t the case in countries such as Holland or Germany where government investment in social housing for rent is the norm.